Larry-Larriee/next-llama/README.md

 Get good at Tailwind.
 Go to <a href="https://tailwind-llama.vercel.app/" target="_blank">Tailwind Llama</a> today!

 <br>
-For updates on Tailwind Llama, feel free to follow my Patreon (https://www.patreon.com/LarryLe)
+For any future updates on Tailwind Llama, feel free to follow my Patreon (https://www.patreon.com/LarryLe)

+# License

+Tailwind Llama is licensed under the MIT license.
+And if you want to directly contribute to the project, feel free to make a pull request!